+Some weight-loss strategies can cause digestive issues.
 Digestive health is important for a number of reasons.
 Not only does properly digesting your food help you receive all the nutrients your body needs, but poor digestion can lead to symptoms such as uncomfortable bloating, diarrhea, fatigue, a weakened immune system, and even depression.
-When adopting new weight-loss strategies, it’s important to steer clear of any that can cause digestive distress (if you’ve even eaten an entire bag of sugar-free gummy bears, you know what we mean).

 In addition, making sudden, drastic changes to your diet can cause intense digestive reactions.
 Use caution when trying the following foods or weight-loss strategies, and take care not to overdo it.

 Sports drinks that promise to replenish electrolytes, liquids, and energy are often loaded with sugars, artificial ingredients, and fructose – the latter of which is quickly absorbed by your digestive tract.
 Sports drinks that contain high amounts of fructose can lead to problems with cramping and diarrhea if you consume these beverages too quickly within a short amount of time.
 Try sipping on sports drinks more slowly, or make your own homemade electrolyte drink with orange juice, lemon juice, and coconut water and stay away from the questionable ingredients altogether.